cli-kit/cli-logger/README.md

 This module is inspired by and borrows from [bunyan][bunyan] it differs primarily in that it is designed for command line interfaces rather than long running services.
 For all intents and purposes it is a drop in replacement for [bunyan][bunyan], see [credits](#credits) for more information.

+The library is considered feature complete and ready for use, however the major version has not been incremented to `1` to maintain compatibility with [bunyan][bunyan].

 ## Install

 ```